ember-redux/ember-redux/ddau.md

 export default Router;
 ```

 With the route in place we now need to fire an async network request to fetch the list of user data.
-In classic ember we would use the identity map or "store" abstraction (ember-data/ember-model/ember-cli-simple-store) but in this example we are using redux and want to send an action up with the request upon success so the reducer can do it's work.
-I'm using a very simple [ajax][] helper but you can use anything you like here so long as it's "than-able".
+In classic ember we would use the identity map or "store" abstraction (ember-data/ember-model/ember-cli-simple-store) but in this example we are using redux and want to send an action up with the response upon success so the reducer can do it's work.
+I'm using a very simple [ajax][] helper but you can use anything you like here so long as it's "then-able".

 ```js
 //app/users/route.js